clapy-app/clapy-plugin/README.md

   - Alternatively, you can build everything (but skip the debugger) by running the default build task, "Run Build Task" command (Ctrl+Shift+B on my side) (based on the tasks config).
   - Alternatively, `yarn dev` to start everything through command-line.

+## Troubleshooting

+### `Error: Cannot find module '/app/dist/main2'`

+Open a docker container terminal and remove /app/node_modules/.cache/tsconfig.tsbuildinfo

+`rm /app/node_modules/.cache/tsconfig.tsbuildinfo`

+This must be done inside Docker, because node_modules is in a separate volume.

+## Switch backend to script outside webservice

+To use main2.ts instead of main.ts, open docker-compose.yml and change the backend command to command: yarn start:docker:debug:main2.

+WARN: don't commit this change.
+It's a convenience to make development easier on features testable outside the webservice.

 ## Yarn auto-completion

 Suggested package: https://github.com/dsifford/yarn-completion